 1. Position to Ride

-Florida requires any person operating a bicycle to ride it astride on a permanent, attached seat.
+Florida requires anyone operating a bicycle to ride it astride on a permanent, attached seat.

 Florida law only requires helmets when the cyclist is under 16 years of age.
 The helmet has to be properly fitted and fastened by a strap that meets federal safety standards for bicycle helmets.